 Similar principles apply to the mouth and there are problems with this squirrel but the overall shape is certainly good for a first attempt.
 I think there is little I can add apart from just work your way through pages 136+ and let me know if I have missed anything.

-Pretty good balance but lips have shrunk as covered above.
+Pretty good balance, but lips as covered above.

 Excellent toe placement.